 Description

-CVE-2026-0512 is a Cross-Site Scripting (XSS) vulnerability in the SAP Supplier Relationship Management product, specifically in the SICF Handler within the SRM Catalog.
-An unauthenticated attacker can craft a malicious URL that, when visited by a victim, executes malicious scripts in the victim's browser.
-This vulnerability impacts the confidentiality and integrity of the application by potentially allowing unauthorized access and modification of information.
-Availability is not affected.
-The vulnerability affects versions SRM_SERVER 702, 713, and 714.
-No official patch or remediation guidance has been provided yet.
+CVE-2026-0512 is a Cross-Site Scripting (XSS) vulnerability in the SAP Supplier Relationship Management (SICF Handler in SRM Catalog).
+An unauthenticated attacker can craft a malicious URL that, when accessed by a victim, executes malicious content in the victim's browser.
+This vulnerability impacts the confidentiality and integrity of the affected application but does not affect availability.
+It affects SAP SRM versions 702, 713, and 714.
+The vulnerability has a medium severity with a CVSS score of 6.
+1. No official patch or remediation guidance is currently provided by the vendor, and no known exploits are reported in the wild.

 AI-Powered Analysis